Razdanfah/Healthcare-chatbot-/readme.txt

 ## How to Use

-1. Type your heart health question in the text area
+1. Type your health question in the text area
 2. Press Enter or click the send button
 3. The chatbot will respond with relevant information
 4. Continue the conversation as needed